-Around this time, I came across the 1997 book “All American” by Tommy Hilfiger.
-It only has a few pictures worth presenting.
-Then again, it only cost a buck.
+One day at my local thrift shop I came across the 1997 book “All American” by Tommy Hilfiger.
+It only has a few pictures worth presenting, which is fine, since it only cost a buck.
+So let’s jump in.

 In the shot below there’s great contrast between the formal and informal, as a pinned club collar is played against a sweater, cream socks and loafers: